giorgk/ichnos/README.md

  ### Building in aqua cluster
- This guide is old and in future will either be removed or updates.
+ This guide is old and in future will either be removed or updated.

- I keep it for now because it contains usefull information.
+ I keep it for now because it contains usefull information for similar tasks.

  First clean the modules and load the openmpi
  ```